-- Section 1.
-Promotions by reclassification will be made on the basis of normal job responsibilities and duties which are currently being performed and will not be based upon quotas of a certain number of assistant counsels in any specific assistant counsel classification. - Section 2.
-The following procedure shall be utilized whenever the Employer deems it necessary to fill a vacancy within the unit: - a.
+Section l.
+Promotions by reclassification will be made on the basis of normal job responsibilities and duties which are currently being performed and will not be based upon quotas of a certain number of assistant counsels in any specific assistant counsel classification.

+Section 2.
+The following procedure shall be utilized whenever the Employer deems it necessary to fill a vacancy within the unit:

+a.
 Any employee wishing to bid for such vacancy shall submit his/her name by memorandum to the Office of Human Resources within the time period specified on the posting.
-It is understood that an employee may bid on and be considered for any vacancy within the unit. - b.
+It is understood that an employee may bid on and be considered for any vacancy within the unit.

+b.
 The Employer shall consider the qualifications and abilities of unit employees who bid and of any other individuals who express interest in such vacancies.
 The Employer shall select the person who, in its opinion, is the best qualified for the position.
-In the event two or more persons are, in the opinion of the Employer, equally qualified, the most senior employee shall be placed in the position in preference to a junior employee or a person from outside the bargaining unit. - Section 3.
+In the event two or more persons are, in the opinion of the Employer, equally qualified, the most senior employee shall be placed in the position in preference to a junior employee or a person from outside the bargaining unit.

+Section 3.
 It is understood that the procedure set forth in Section 2 above shall not alter the Employer's right to transfer unit employees between positions within the Commission that exist at the same classification level.
 The parties agree, however, that no reassignments shall be made for capricious or arbitrary reasons.
-The filling of a vacancy created by a transfer of a unit employee shall be subject to the provisions of this Article and also subject to management's right to determine the appropriate classification for the vacancy. - Section 4.
+The filling of a vacancy created by a transfer of a unit employee shall be subject to the provisions of this Article and also subject to management's right to determine the appropriate classification for the vacancy.

+Section 4.
 Employees working as attorneys on a Commissioner's staff, who occupied positions covered by the Collective Bargaining Agreement immediately before moving to work for a Commissioner, may be returned at Management's discretion to uncommitted vacancies within the bargaining unit at the PUC Assistant Counsel 3 level or below.
+At the Commission's sole discretion, an attorney who achieved the PUC Assistant Counsel 4 level while a member of the bargaining unit prior to assuming a role on a Commissioner's staff, may be returned to a PUC Assistant Counsel 4 level position.
 If returned, employees would be placed at the salary level they would have attained had they not left the bargaining unit.
 The Commission has no contractual obligation to post any vacancy filled in accordance with this Section.
-Recall rights afforded furloughed bargaining unit members, as outlined in Article 38, Section 3, supersede the Commission's contractual right to fill any uncommitted vacancies through the operation of this Section.
+Recall rights afforded furloughed bargaining unit members, as outlined in Article 38, Section 3, supersede the Commission's contractual right to fill any uncommitted vacancies through the operation of this

+Section.
 In no event shall an employee's return to the bargaining unit by the operation of this Section cause another employee in this bargaining unit to be downgraded or furloughed.